1. What is the NBA G League?

 Each team plays a 50-game schedule.

-The 2022-23 NBA G League season structure will include two parts.
-The first segment is an 18-game competition called the Showcase Cup.
-All 30 teams will compete in the Showcase Cup that will culminate at the AT&T NBA G League Winter Showcase with the Showcase Cup Championship Game.
-Teams will be separated into four regional pods where they will play 16 games against one another in said pods in NBA G League markets.
+The 2023-24 NBA G League season structure will include two parts.
+The first segment is a 16-game competition called the Showcase Cup.
+All 30 teams will compete in the Showcase Cup which will culminate at the NBA G League Winter Showcase with the Showcase Cup Championship Game.
+Teams will be separated into four regional pods where they will play 14 games against one another in said pods in NBA G League markets.
 Teams with the best win percentage in each regional pod, along with the four teams with the next best win percentage across the league, will go on to play for the Showcase Cup at Winter Showcase, which will take place from Dec.
 19-22.
 These top eight teams will play in a single-elimination tournament with the winner and runners-up competing for a trophy and a monetary prize pool.
 The remaining G League teams who do not qualify to compete for the Showcase Cup Championship will each play an additional two games at Winter Showcase.

 The second part of the G League season, which begins after the Showcase Cup on Dec.
-27, is a traditional 32-game regular season and it will put each team’s total games played at 50.
-All team records will reset as wins and losses from the Showcase Cup will not carry over into the 32-game regular season.
-Teams will be split into Eastern and Western conferences and 2023 playoff participation will be solely based on the 32-game regular season records.
+27, is a traditional 34-game regular season and it will put each team’s total games played at 50.
+All team records will reset as wins and losses from the Showcase Cup will not carry over into the 34-game regular season.
+Teams will be split into Eastern and Western conferences and 2024 playoff participation will be solely based on the 34-game regular season records.
 The top six teams in each conference with the best winning percentage will earn a spot in the NBA G League Playoffs, which will have a traditional format and will finish with the NBA G League Finals presented by YouTube TV.

 6. When do the regular season and playoffs begin and end?

-The NBA G League regular season begins in November while the postseason typically begins in mid-to-late March.
-Click here for all key dates during the 2022-23 season.
+The NBA G League regular season begins on November 10 while the postseason typically begins in mid-to-late March.
+Click here for all key dates during the 2023-24 season.

 7. How can I watch games?

-NBA G League games aired on ESPN Networks, NBA TV, and NBAGLeague.com.
-Select G League Ignite games during the 2022-23 season can be streamed on the NBA App.
+NBA G League games are aired on ESPN Networks, NBA TV, and NBAGLeague.com.
+Select G League Ignite games during the 2023-24 season can be streamed on the NBA App.
+The NBA G League also announced a deal with Tubi for the 2023-24 season, which will see over 75 live games broadcast on a FAST Channel on Fridays and Saturdays during the season.

 8. How can I follow the NBA G League?